Eco-friendly architecture Laurie Baker.

-Laurie Baker was a British-born Indian architect who has changed the landscape in many Indian cities with buildings without plastered walls, brick windows and sloping tiled roofs.
+Laurie Baker was a British-born Indian architect who changed the landscape in many Indian cities with buildings without plastered walls, brick windows and sloping tiled roofs.
 He built Eco-friendly, low-cost, low-energy and aesthetic houses for people’s real needs.
 His influence has grown to such a level that today it is fashionable to build ‘Baker style’ houses everywhere.

 Laurence Wilfred Baker was born into a Quaker family in Birmingham on March 2, 1917.
 He was educated at King Edward’s Grammar School.